ntdev888/3d-scanner-training/README.md

 The links that do not go anywhere I had not completed.
 I did however do a single video on how to 3d scan.

-Bare with my while I try to find a place to host GB of 3d scans for free...

 If you want to buy me a coffee, flick me some crypto (just easiest as I live in New Zealand)